What is ObjectRocket?¶

 What about data portability?¶

-ObjectRocket is built upon MongoDB and Redis, so your ability to move your data into or out of ObjectRocket is only limited by your ability to migrate data from one mongo or redis instance to another.
+ObjectRocket is built upon MongoDB, Elasticsearch and Redis, so your ability to move your data into or out of ObjectRocket is only limited by your ability to migrate data from one Mongo, Elasticsearch or Redis instance to another.

 What time zone is my data in?¶